z3hunter/noonlight2-hass/README.md

 ## Initial set up

-Setup requires a U.S. based mobile phone number and a Noonlight developer account.
+Setup requires a U.S. or Canada based mobile phone number and a Noonlight developer account.

 1. Ensure that your [longitude and latitude coordinates](https://www.home-assistant.io/docs/configuration/basic/#latitude) are set accurately so that Noonlight knows where to send help.